ISucena/SkillsResume/README.md

 <img src="ReaganAlgoVPN.png" alt="AlgoCompletion">
 <br>
 <br>
- I also attempted the setup for OpenVPN on Digital Oceans's <a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04">website,</a> but was unsuccessful.
+ I also attempted the setup for OpenVPN on Digital Ocean's <a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04">website,</a> but was unsuccessful.
 <img src="ReaganOpenVPN.png" alt="OVPNCompletion">
    </details>